roger-lau/jakarta-workshop/README.md

 1. Download this code: https://github.com/roger-lau/jakarta-workshop

 > Download using the `Clone or download` button on the top right corner.
 Do not use `git clone` command.

+##### Great!
+You are done now.
+Reach out to others around you if you see them struggling.